Expression of PD-1 and PD-L1 in Breast Carcinoma: Research Protocol for a Cohort Study

 The transmembrane glycoprotein death ligand encoded as PD-L1 is found on the membranes of various tumour cells, epithelial cells, and immune cells, including B cells, macrophages, dendritic cells, and T-cells.
 PD-L1 binds to PD-1, an immuno-inhibitory receptor belonging to the B7-CD28 gene superfamily, which regulates the immune response to tumour cells.
 When PD-1 on immune cells binds to PD-L1 on tumour cells, T-cell activation is inhibited, leading to reduced T-cell-mediated anti-cancer immunity.
 Overexpression of PD-L1 has been linked to increased neoplastic development, treatment resistance, and cancer recurrence.
 Consequently, several immunotherapeutic approaches have been developed.
 Notably, PD-L1 inhibitor atezolizumab and PD-1 inhibitor pembrolizumab have received Food and Drug Administration (FDA) approval for use in patients with locally advanced or metastatic PD-L1 positive Triple Negative Breast Carcinoma (TNBC) in combination with chemotherapy, indicating the increasing use of immunotherapy in breast cancer treatment (8).

-The present study aims to investigate PD-1 and PD-L1 expression through immunohistochemistry (IHC) in relation to clinicopathological parameters such as age, tumour size, distant metastasis, lymph node involvement, ER/PR/Her2neu status, histological type, and TNM stage.
-The study objectives include determining the histological grade using the Nottingham histological grading system, examining PD-1 and PD-L1 expression in breast cancer tumour tissue using IHC, analyzing the distribution of positive PD-1 and PD-L1 expression in all subtypes of breast cancer patients, and evaluating the potential utility of PD-1 and PD-L1 expression in guiding immunotherapeutic interventions.
+The present study aims to investigate PD-1 and PD-L1 expression through Immunohistochemistry (IHC) in relation to clinicopathological parameters such as age, tumour size, distant metastasis, lymph node involvement, ER/PR/Her2neu status, histological type, and TNM stage.
+The study objectives include determining the histological grade using the Nottingham histological grading system, examining PD-1 and PD-L1 expression in breast cancer tumour tissue using IHC, analysing the distribution of positive PD-1 and PD-L1 expression in all subtypes of breast cancer patients, and evaluating the potential utility of PD-1 and PD-L1 expression in guiding immunotherapeutic interventions.

-Review of the literature
+Review of Literature

 Breast cancer is a global issue, with invasive breast cancer being the most common type of cancer in women worldwide (9).
 Women’s cancers account for 23% of all cancers globally.
 There are several genetic markers, such as CD9, CD63, CD81, CD53, and CD37, that may have significant value as prognostic indicators in breast cancer patients.
 PD-L1 expression is emerging as a promising biomarker for breast cancer prognosis, and it may be useful for doctors in selecting the best treatment for breast cancer.
 Various grading techniques can be used to determine the grade of breast cancer, with the Nottingham composite histologic grade (Elston-Ellis version of the Scarff-Bloom-Richardson grading system) being one of them, commonly used for reporting.
 There is a correlation between histologic grade and outcome within each stage grouping.
 The Nottingham composite histologic grade evaluates factors such as the amount of tubule formation, the degree of nuclear pleomorphism, and the mitotic count.